 - Adopt clearly defined protocols with respect to assigning an event type (retrofit, replace on failure, early retirement).
 This practice includes collecting evidence such as trend data, metered data, dated photos/videos of operation, bid quotations or similar demonstrating the condition and operation of existing equipment. - 2.
-Use the values in the CT PSD where they are listed for remaining useful life (RUL), and where they aren't but dual baseline calculations should be adopted, use 1/3 of the EUL, as both CA and MA do. - 3.
-Collect additional information on RUL to inform that 1/3 EUL assumption.
+Use the values in the CT PSD where they are listed for remaining useful life (RUL), ), site specific data to support an RUL, or a survival curve if appropriate data exists, and where they aren't but dual baseline calculations should be adopted, a default of 1/3 of the EUL can be used, as both CA and MA do.
+Additionally, CT X2001 is a CT specific study that has RUL information that can be referenced.
+If enough information can be collected, using the survival curve analysis method is also an acceptable approach to determining RULs. - 3.
+Collect additional information on RUL to calculate a site-specific RUL using a survival curve analysis, to reference X2001 or to inform that 1/3 EUL assumption.
 For instance, collect site-specific RUL for any program where high capital cost equipment is targeted for early replacement.
-Use market studies to gain a general understanding of the average age of equipment replaced for higher volume measures so that it does not have to be collected on a site by site basis. - 4.
+This information can be used specifically for the project being reviewed, or it can be stored for future research when a larger body of information has been collected Use market studies to gain a general understanding of the average age of equipment replaced for higher volume measures so that it does not have to be collected on a site by site basis. - 4.
 Expanded use of dual baseline calculation approaches should be adopted when calculating lifetime gross savings for retrofit measures unless it can be established that the baseline would not have changed over time due to evolving codes or standard practice.
 This practice is being done in the Early Retirement programs but has not been broadly adopted beyond those programs. - 5.
 Use of a calculation tool can help dual baseline adoption in the state.
 In this case, Evaluators recommend adopting and converting the MA Custom Screening Tool for use in CT.